mautic/developer-documentation-new/docs/components/campaigns.rst

 Exporting via Command line
 ==========================

 First, copy the campaign zip file into the correct place to be imported into Mautic.
+(The below assumes you have installed via Docker Compose and you are running Mautic locally.
+Use the appropriate file copying mechanism - for example SFTP or SCP - for your environment.)

 .. code-block:: bash